Technologists love to point out the many flaws of humans. They make mistakes, they need breaks, they expect a salary.

 Kleyman’s Switch is also betting on a future where robotics plays a much larger role in the data center, with the company developing its own robot, the Switch Sentry, essentially a 360-degree camera and heat sensors on wheels that can act as a security guard.
 It travels autonomously, but humans take over remotely when an incident occurs.

-The company said it hopes to turn the robot into its own business line, offering it to other companies, although it’s not clear if any have done so yet.
+The company said it hopes to turn the robot into its own business line, offering it to other companies, although it’s not clear if any have done so yet (Update: References to the Switch Sentry were quietly removed from the company's website, and it has declined to comment on the status of the project).
 But its creation, as well as the limited moves of hyperscalers and other data center companies, is the result of three major factors: The Edge, the pandemic, and dramatic advances in artificial intelligence.

 "So presently in the United States, there are about 8,000 private security firms and about 18,000 enforcement agencies," Kleyman explained.